OneDrive/onedrive-api-docs/docs/controls/file-pickers/v8-schema.md

       * Indicates that File Picker should start in the user's recent files.
       */
       recent?: {};
-      /**
-      * Indicates that File Picker should start in the files shared with the user.
-      * (NOT currently working in preview picker)
-      */
-      sharedWithMe?: {};
    };
    /**
     * Providing this object indicates that the host app can provide OAuth tokens
     * via the existing messaging support.
     */
    authentication: {};
-   localization?: {
-    /**
-     * The language code from the Host application.
-     * File Picker will render components which are not user content using the specified language.
-     * If the backing SharePoint Web has an override language setting, some strings such as column headers will render
-     * using the Web's language instead.
-     */
-    language: string;

    /**
     * Specifies what types of items may be picked and where they come from.
 Support for these features is inconsistent currently for external applications.
     */